Antonia Niedermaier

+Niedermaier has performed strongly at the Giro d'Italia Women – winning a stage in 2023, winning the young rider classification in 2025 (finishing 5th overall), and finishing 2nd overall in 2026.
+Niedermaier won the under 23 individual time trial at the UCI Road World Championships on two occasions – 2023 and 2024.
+In 2025, she won the German National Time Trial Championships.
+In 2026, she performed strongly at the Tour de France Femmes, finishing 4th overall and winning the young rider classification.

 Early life

 Niedermaier was born in Rosenheim, Bavaria, Germany.
 She later lived in Bad Aibling and Bruckmühl.
 At the age of 15, she started mountain running, but gave up the sport in 2019 due to injury.

 Ski mountaineering career

 Niedermaier started ski mountaineering in 2019.
 That year, she finished third at the Junior World Championships, her first major event.
 She competed at the 2020 Winter Youth Olympics, finishing sixth in the individual event and 17th in the sprint competition.
 She was part of the German team that finished third in the mixed relay.
 Niedermaier won the 2020–21 U-20 Ski Mountaineering World Cup in both the individual and vertical events.
 She won multiple races in the World Cup season.
 Niedermaier planned to compete at the 2023 Ski Mountaineering World Championships, but was unable to after requiring knee surgery.